-This Red Dot Course is designed specifically for Current Advanced Practice Practitioners including Advanced Nurse Practitioners and Advanced Physiotherapist Practitioners (or individuals working towards these roles) who are seeking to enhance confidence and improve their diagnostic assessment and accuracy.
-The course focuses on developing the skills needed to identify a range of acute pathologies on x-rays, including fractures, dislocations, chest abnormalities and more.
+This Red Dot X-Ray Interpretation Course is designed for Radiographers and Advanced Clinical Practitioners including Advanced Nurse Practitioners and Advanced Physiotherapist Practitioners working in acute MSK care, for example in A/E or minor injuries and who are seeking to enhance confidence and improve their diagnostic assessment and accuracy.
+The course focuses on the identification and escalation of suspected pathology, fractures, or other deviations from normal imaging appearances.
 Participants will build robust knowledge and improve their ability to flag potentially critical findings.

+The course focuses on improving the skills needed to identify a range of acute pathologies on x-rays, including fractures, dislocations, chest abnormalities and more.
 The course will improve patient safety by reducing missed urgent findings, especially whilst waiting for report completion.

 Course access will require a PC/Mac desktop or laptop - minimum 14 inch screen, suitable for viewing and assessing images.
 Delegates will need to access the course from a quiet, lone working location without interruption due to the assessment on day two.
 A working webcam and microphone is also essential.
 Delegates will be unable to undertake the assessment if the above requirements are unable to be met.